bmay51213/bmay51213.github.io/_pages/about.md

   image: "/images/Des-Moines-649887d347.jpg"
 ---

-I'm a board certified Family Medicine Physician skilled in exploratory data analysis and domain expert over a wide variety of medical topics.
+Currently based in the Des Moines, IA metropolitan area.
+I'm a Board Certified Family Medicine physician, currently working in the non-clinical space, interested in all things data to derive useful and actionable insights.
+Particularly skilled in Exploratory Data Analysis in addition to domain expertise in general medical topics.